 “‘We’ve got to have children.
 Like, who do we leave all this to?
 Who’s going to carry on?’
 And I go, ‘You do know that just because you have kids doesn’t mean they’re going to want to do what you do.’
 And he goes, ‘Oh no. They will.
 They definitely will.”

 Robert works at the Australian Zoo alongside his mother, Terri, and his sister, Bindi.
 Robert has particularly invested time in the same line of work his dad loved to do, which was crocodile rescue and research.
 The Australian Zoo has also partnered with programs such as Green’s General Foods, Fauna & Flora International, and Sea Shepherd Conservation Society.

 These partnerships, in turn, help the Irwin family and the zoo to aid in the rescue of endangered species, further their overall animal research, and general conservation.

-Be sure to SHARE this article if you love the Irwin family!
+Be sure to SHARE this article if you enjoy Robert Irwin and his lovely family!
 We sure do.